Efficient Extensional Binary Tries: Benchmarks

 The benchmark used in table~\ref{t:benchs2} is similar to the Sparse benchmark from section~\ref{sec:benchmarks-1}: 5064 words randomly chosen from an English dictionary are inserted in the data structure, then looked up.

-For executions within Coq, the implementations based on binary tries are 6 to 14 times faster than the AVL and the CTrie implementations, despite the overhead of converting strings to positive numbers at each operation.
+For executions within Coq, the implementation based on canonical binary tries is 2 to 14 times faster than the AVL, Red-Black and Char-Trie implementations, despite the overhead of converting strings to positive numbers at each operation.
 This can be explained by the way Coq represents strings: a string is isomorphic to a list of characters, each character being isomorphic to a 8-tuple of Booleans.
 This makes comparisons between characters and comparisons between strings rather expensive.
-The AVL implementation performs many string comparisons, and the CTrie implementation performs may character comparisons.
+The AVL and Red-Black implementations perform many string comparisons, and the Char-Trie implementation performs many character comparisons.

 After extraction to OCaml, Coq's characters are mapped to OCaml's characters, which are small machine integers that can be compared very efficiently.
 Strings remain as lists of small integers.
-Consequently, the AVL implementation runs (in OCaml) nearly twice as fast as the best binary trie-based implementation, and the CTrie implementation runs nearly three times faster.
-The performance of the dictionaries based on binary tries remains pretty good, given the simplicity of the implementation, and could be improved by ``fusing'' the string-to-positive conversion and the recursive tree traversals, avoiding the construction of positive numbers.
+Consequently, the AVL, Red-Black and Char-Trie implementations run significantly faster than the binary trie-based implementation, up to 4 times faster for Red-Black.
+The performance of the dictionaries based on binary tries remains acceptable, given the simplicity of the implementation, and could be improved by ``fusing'' the string-to-positive conversion and the recursive tree traversals, avoiding the construction of positive numbers.